GoogleCloudPlatform/community/tutorials/automl-tables-model-export/index.md

 title: Export a custom AutoML Tables model and serve it with Cloud Run
 description: Learn how to export a custom AutoML Tables model and serve it with Cloud Run or any other environment where you can run a container.
 author: amygdala
-tags: AutoML, Cloud Run, ML, TensorBoard
+tags: ML, machine learning, TensorBoard
-date_published: 2020-07-08
+date_published: 2020-08-18
 ---

 With [AutoML Tables](https://cloud.google.com/automl-tables/docs/), you can automatically build and deploy state-of-the-art machine-learning models using your